-Every weekend here at CA we’re cracking open the latest and/or just greatest action figures around to see what sets them apart from the articulated plastic pack.
-This week we’re unboxing Bandai's S.H.
-Figuarts version of Krillin from Akira Toriyama's Dragon Ball Z. Does Goku's best friend measure up to the rest of the DBZ crew Figuarts?
-Or is he merely the sidekick in the otherwise stellar line?
-Also... what's with the bazillion swappable hands he comes packed with?
-Click through the cut to watch our full video review.
+Every weekend here at CA we’re cracking open the latest and/or just greatest decades old action figures around to see what sets them apart from the articulated plastic pack.
+This week we’re unboxing Bandai's new S.H.
+Figuarts Black Ranger action figure from Mighty Morphin Power Rangers.
+Hit the jump to see why in our full video review.

 The CW’s superhero series Arrow re-imagines Green Arrow for a TV audience as a tough, often ruthless vigilante bent on setting things right in his home of Starling City by punishing the wicked.
 ComicsAlliance’s Matt Wilson will be following along to see how he fares.